 For under eye concerns such as hollowness, deep tear troughs, and mild under eye bags, the versatility of softer hyaluronic acid fillers can be of great benefit.

-Treatment for Hollow Eyes and Tear Trough
+What Causes Hollow Eyes and Tear Trough?

 Under eye hollowness can manifest in a small area directly under the eyes called the tear trough, and in other cases can affect larger areas that encompass the upper cheeks, too.
 Under eye hollowness can be caused by age-related volume loss or be a simple case of genetics, and can be exacerbated by excessive sun exposure and habits like smoking.